linpengcheng/PurefunctionPipelineDataflow/README.md

         types of products (resource use rights),
-        Or to put it another way, if tasks cannot be standardized, then standardize various resource usage rights to the task level. and external users will issue orders to purchase products (resource use rights)
+        Or to put it another way, if tasks cannot be standardized, then standardize various resource usage rights to the task level.
+        That is, if standardized products cannot be provided, then standardized production raw materials should be provided. and external users will issue orders to purchase products (resource use rights)
         according to the needs of the task,